Sergio Martínez vs. Paul Williams II: Background

 When promoter Lou DiBella ran out of patience waiting for the Williams side to accept the fight in mid-August, DiBella cut off talks and offered the fight to junior middleweight contender Alfredo "El Perro" Angulo, a network staple in recent years.
 However, when Angulo turned down $750,000, a career-high purse by more than double, Martínez's camp made another run at Williams and this time accepting the fight on November 20.

 The fight

 The HBO-televised fight took place at Boardwalk Hall, Atlantic City, New Jersey, United States.

 The fight was billed as a potential "fight of the year", however the fight ended abruptly and dramatically when Sergio Martínez delivered a knockout blow with 2:02 left in the 2nd round of the scheduled 12 round fight.
 The punch was a short left hook that caught Williams right on the chin, as he attempted to deliver a left-hand of his own.
 Williams' right hand was at his waist when the punch landed, rendering Paul Williams unconscious upon contact.

+Aftermath

+Martínez was later stripped by the WBC after HBO declined to broadcast a bout between him and "Interim" champion Sebastian Zbik.